 May 13, 1607 - Jamestown founded.

-1619 - First representative assembly, the House of Burgesses, held in America.
+1619 - First representative assembly, the General Assembly, later House of Burgesses, held in America in the Jamestown Church.

 March 22, 1622 - The Indian Massacure of 1622 occurred whe Chief Opchanacanough and the Powhatan Confederacy tried to rid the colony of settlers.
 One third of the colony, three hundred people, were killed.